UCLALibrary/uclalib_role_certbot/README.md

 The EPEL repo should already be installed/enabled.
 If you are on a RHEL system, the `rhel-server-optional-rpms` repo should already be enabled.

+Certificate requests and renewals relay on the certbot standalone authenticator.
+This means certbot will provision a temporary web server on port 80 to verify the domain name association with the certificate.

+Before initiating a certificate request, be sure there is no running process that is already bound to HTTP Port 80 on the host.
+This will cause the certificate request process to fail.

 Role Variables
 --------------